bitbackofen/Rss-Atom-Feed-Integration-for-Mattermost/README.md

 1. **Set up your Mattermost instance to receive incoming webhooks**
     1. Log in to your Mattermost account.
 Click the three dot menu at the top of the left-hand side and go to
         **Account Settings** > **Integrations** > **Incoming Webhooks**.
-    2. Under **Add a new incoming webhook** select the channel in which you want GitLab notifications to appear, then click **Add** to create a new entry.
+    2. Under **Add a new incoming webhook** select the channel in which you want Feed notifications to appear, then click **Add** to create a new entry.
     3. Copy the contents next to **URL** of the new webhook you just created (we'll refer to this as `https://<your-mattermost-webhook-URL>`).

 2. **Set up this project to run on your Linux device**